citusdata/test-automation/README.md

 `create-stack` with no parameters it will tell you more.

 If you forget the name of your cluster you can get the list of active clusters by running:

-`aws cloudformation list-stacks --stack-status-filter CREATE_COMPLETE CREATE_IN_PROGRESS CREATE_FAILED --query "StackSummaries[*].{StackName:StackName,StackStatus:StackStatus}"`.
+`aws cloudformation list-stacks --stack-status-filter CREATE_COMPLETE CREATE_IN_PROGRESS CREATE_FAILED --query "StackSummaries[*].{StackName:StackName,StackStatus:StackStatus}"`

 This will only list clusters which are in your default region.
 You can specify a region with the `--region` flag.

-To get the hostname of the master you can run: `aws cloudformation describe-stacks --stack-name CS3 --query Stacks[0].Outputs[0].OutputValue`.
+To get the hostname of the master you can run:
+`aws cloudformation describe-stacks --stack-name CS3 --query Stacks[0].Outputs[0].OutputValue`

 # <a name="connect-to-master"></a> Connecting to the master